IUI vs. IVF: Comparing the procedures, risks, benefits, costs, and success

 IUI vs. IVF: The Fast Facts

-The main difference between IUI and IVF is the number of eggs the female produced and the place of fertilization.
+The primary difference between IUI and IVF lies in the number of eggs the female produces and the location of fertilization.

-- In IVF, a woman is given more medications to develop lots of eggs.
-Ideally, they develop around 15 mature eggs.
-The eggs are removed from the ovaries, fertilized and developed in a lab for a number of days, and subsequently put back into the uterus as an early-stage embryo.
-While this may sound like a relatively minor difference, it leads to leads to a large number of noteworthy differences.
+• In IVF, a woman is given more medications to develop multiple eggs.
+Ideally, a woman develops around 15 mature eggs.
+The eggs are retrieved from the ovaries, fertilized, and developed in a lab for a number of days, and subsequently put back into the uterus as an early-stage embryo.
+While this may sound like a relatively minor difference, it actually leads to a number of significant differences in cost, medical interventions, patient experiences, and success rates.

 Treatment Process:

-- IUI: An IUI can be done with no medications or a number of different medications to help develop and ovulate one or two eggs.
-Around day 14 of a woman’s cycle, the insemination takes place which deposits sperm inside the uterus.
-This greatly increases the number of sperm at the junction of the uterus and fallopian tubes, the distance they have to swim to meet the egg, and thus increases the chances of natural conception for many people.
+• IUI Process: An IUI can be done with no medications or a number of different medications to help develop and ovulate one or two eggs.
+Around day 14 of a woman’s cycle, insemination takes place by depositing sperm inside the uterus.
+This significantly increases the number of sperm at the junction of the uterus and fallopian tubes, decreases the distance they must swim to meet the egg, ultimately enhancing the chances of natural conception for many people.

 How they beat infertility

-- Sperm Quality: An IUI puts sperm much closer to its target (the egg).
+• Sperm Quality: An IUI puts sperm much closer to the egg.
 IUI can increase the number of sperm that make it to the fallopian tube by 1000x.

-- Sperm: With ICSI – a technique that directly injects sperm into the egg, you literally only need one healthy sperm.
+• Sperm: With ICSI, a technique that directly injects sperm into the egg, you literally only need one healthy sperm to create a pregnancy.

 Safety:

-- IVF requires “surgery” under anesthesia, whereas an IUI does not.
+• IVF requires minor “surgery” under anesthesia, whereas an IUI does not.

 General Treatment Order:

-- There are many diagnoses that are contraindicative of IUI.
-If a patient has blocked tubes, severe male factor infertility, or a number of other male or female factors, a fertility specialist may recommend jumping straight to in vitro fertilization as IVF works around substantially more infertility causing issues and an IUI.
+• Many diagnoses are contraindicated for IUI.
+If a patient has blocked tubes, severe male factor infertility, or a number of other male or female factors, a fertility specialist may recommend jumping straight to in vitro fertilization.
+IVF works around substantially more infertility-causing issues than an IUI.

 Time to Pregnancy: